 You should have SPF and DKIM deployed and authenticating messages for at least 48 hours before setting up DMARC.
 Then, you can follow these DMARC setup steps to add DMARC to your DNS.

-Step 1: Create a DMARC Record
+Step 1: Create a DMARC record

 - Use our DMARC Setup Tool to easily create the required TXT record.
 It should look something like this example:V=DMARC1; p=none; rua=mailto:dmarc-feedback@